nexus-rpc/api/SPEC.md

 ### Cancel Operation

 Request to cancel an operation.
 The operation may later complete as canceled or any other outcome.
-Handlers should ignore multiple cancelations of the same operation and return successfully if cancelation was already requested.
+Handlers should ignore multiple cancellations of the same operation and return successfully if cancellation was already requested.

 **Path**: `/{service}/{operation}/cancel`